DanPearce/CI_PP2_Coding_Challenge_Quiz/README.md

 </details>

 #### Audio Controls
-Throughout the game there are several audio cues that play when buttons are clicked and answers have been clicked.
-In order to control the audio there is an implemented audio symbol that allows the user to turn audio on or off.
+Throughout the game there are several audio cues that play when buttons are clicked, and answers have been clicked.
+In order to control the audio, there is an implemented audio symbol that allows the user to turn audio on or off.
 <details><summary>Audio On</summary>
 <img src="docs/features/feature-audio-controls.png">
 </details>